OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 To access MQTT from Java, I use [paho](http://www.eclipse.org/paho/), as you can see in the `dependencies` section of the `build.gradle` file of this project.

-> Note: As far as I can tell, if you are behind a firewall, you will hve troubles with MQTT.
+> Note: As far as I can tell, if you are behind a firewall, you will have troubles with MQTT.
 > Several MQTT servers (like Adafruit.IO) also provide a REST interface; REST relying on HTTP,
 > setting the `http.proxyHost` and `http.proxyPort` allows you to access your server, and thus to feed
 > it appropriately.
 See [Using REST](#using-rest).